reduxjs/redux/docs/usage/UsageWithTypescript.md

 [Redux Toolkit](https://redux-toolkit.js.org) (RTK) is the standard approach for writing modern Redux logic.
 RTK is already written in TypeScript, and its API is designed to provide a good experience for TypeScript usage.

-[React Redux](https://react-redux.js.org) has its type definitions in a separate [`@types/react-redux` typedefs package](https://npm.im/@types/react-redux) on NPM.
+[React Redux](https://react-redux.js.org) is also written in TypeScript and ships its own type definitions, so no separate `@types` package is needed.
 In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.

-As of React Redux v7.2.3, the `react-redux` package has a dependency on `@types/react-redux`, so the type definitions will be automatically installed with the library.
-Otherwise, you'll need to manually install them yourself (typically `npm install @types/react-redux` ).

-The [Redux+TS template for Create-React-App](https://github.com/reduxjs/cra-template-redux-typescript) comes with a working example of these patterns already configured.
+The [Redux+TS project templates](https://github.com/reduxjs/redux-templates) come with a working example of these patterns already configured.

 ### Define Root State and Dispatch Types